 Emotional effects of an anxiety rash

-A rash from stress or anxiety usually resolves in 24 hours, and topical treatments may help to reduce the rash and any uncomfortable symptoms.
+A rash from stress or anxiety usually resolves in 24 hours, and topical treatments may help reduce the rash and any uncomfortable symptoms.

-• Environmental factors.
-Stressful life events, trauma, grief, abuse, or prolonged illness may all contribute to anxiety.
+• Environmental factors: Stressful life events, trauma, grief, abuse, or prolonged illness may all contribute to anxiety.

 If people have an anxiety rash, they may have the following symptoms:

-• rash feels itchy or irritated
+• a rash that feels itchy or irritated but resolves within 24 hours

 • small bumps or papules on the skin